Make

 array.
 The object is iterable, so it can be conveniently destructured even when no keys are given.

-To put it more simply, you are able to access all of the inputs using any of the methods shown below.
+That means you can access the input data using any of the methods shown below.

 // Example fields